krishnas1998/dockerPythonAPI/README.md

   - RetrieveUpdateDestroyAPIView

-All the operation can be performed using just 2 endpoints by these subclasses -
+All the operation can be performed using just 2 endpoints by these subclasses:
  - ListCreateAPIView : don't require primary key - 127.0.0.1:8000/api
  - RetrieveUpdateDestroyAPIView : require primary key - 127.0.0.1:8000/api/3